Nudity and sexuality: Sexual response to social nudity

 The link between the nude body and a sexual response is reflected in the legal prohibition of indecent exposure in the majority of societies.

 Worldwide, some societies recognize certain places and activities that, although public, are appropriate for partial or complete nudity.
 These include societies that maintain traditional norms regarding nudity, as well as modern societies that have large numbers of people who have adopted naturism in recreational activities.
 Naturists typically adopt a number of behaviors, such as refraining from touch, in order to avoid sexual responses while participating in nude activities.
 Many nude beaches serve as an example of this.

-Studies have shown that biologically humans are disposed to react to nudity more than any other presentation of bodies.
+Studies have shown that biologically, humans are disposed to react to nudity more than any other presentation of bodies.
 This biological reaction includes sexual arousal, although sexuality presents and is wired differently between sexes.
-Because of this there is often a separation or focus on one groups perspective of sexuality and less of an emphasis on another's, ideas can become skewed.
-There are also cultural differences on nudity and sexuality that often comes from their past, religious views, or region.
+Because of this, there is often a separation or focus on one group's perspective of sexuality and less of an emphasis on another's; ideas can become skewed.
+There are also cultural differences on nudity and sexuality that often come from their pasts, religious views, or geographical region.